-a.
-How has inexpensive broadband changed the production possibilities of video entertainment and other goods and services?

-Inexpensive broadband has increased the production possibilities.
+- a.
+How has inexpensive broadband changed the production possibilities of video entertainment - and other goods and services?
+Inexpensive broadband has increased the production possibilities. - b.

-- b.
 Sketch a PPF for video entertainment and other goods and services before broadband.
-The PPF measures video entertainment on one axis and other goods and services on the other axis.
-The PPF is bowed outward. - c.
+The PPF should have video entertainment on one axis and other goods and services on the other as illustrated in Figure 2.11 by PPF0.
+The PPF is bowed outward as a conventional PPF. - c.
 Show how the arrival of inexpensive broadband has changed the PPF.

-The arrival of inexpensive broadband rotates the PPF.
-The intersection of the new PPF along the axis measuring video entertainment increases and the intersection of the new PPF along the axis measuring other goods and services does not change. - d.
+The arrival of inexpensive broadband shifts the PPF outward as shown by the change from PPF0 to PPF1 in Figure 2.11.
+The intersection of the new PPF along the axis measuring video entertainment increases and the intersection of the new PPF along the axis measuring other goods and services does not change.

+d.
 Sketch a marginal benefit curve for video entertainment.

-The marginal benefit curve is a downward-sloping curve.
-The marginal benefit from video entertainment is measured along the vertical axis and the quantity of video entertainment is measured along the horizontal axis. - e.
+The marginal benefit curve should be a conventional downward-sloping marginal benefit curve as shown in Figure 2.12.
+The marginal benefit from video entertainment is measured along the vertical axis and the quantity of video entertainment is measured along the horizontal axis.

+e.
 Show how the new generation of TV producers for whom the Internet is their native medium might have changed the marginal benefit from video entertainment.

 The marginal benefit increases because these new producers will be better able to take advantage of the Internet since it is their native medium.
 Because they will be able to create entertainment designed for the Internet, the marginal benefit from video entertainment increases.
-The marginal benefit curve shifts rightward.
+In Figure 2.12, the marginal benefit curve shifts rightward from the initial marginal benefit curve, MB_0 , to the new marginal benefit curve, MB_1 .